linkorb/anonymizer/README.md

 You can use the environment (or a .env file) to pass ANONYMIZER_DSN (or PDO) and ANONYMIZER_FILENAME values to the `anonymizer run` command.
 These values will be used to connect to the database, and read the specified configuration yaml file.

+Optionally: configure `ANONYMIZER_CONFIG_PATH` to point to a directory of `.conf` files containing database connection details.
+This will be registered as an INI Backend to the Connector service to resolve db connections from config files.

 ## About the "randomly" generated data

 * The faker is initialized with the same seed every run (0).
 This ensures that multiple runs of anonymizer on the same source data result in the same anonymized data.